-To create a new relation between two tables, click Relation on toolbar and then click parent and child tables in your diagram.
+To create a new relation between two tables, click Relation on the toolbar and then click parent and child tables in your diagram.

 In this example, click table customer and then table order.

-New relation line appears in the diagram and column customer_id is added to the child table order automatically.
+The new relation line appears in the diagram and column customer_id is added to the child table order automatically.

-New key appears in the child table.
+The new key appears in the child table.
 Click +Add Column to Key and select a column.

-To use the compound/alternate key instead of primary key, select the relation and navigate to section Key.
+To use the compound/alternate key instead of the primary key, select the relation and navigate to section Key.

-Change the value in key dropdown to the new alternate key name.
-The tool removes the customer_id column from child table and adds there both the columns defined in the alternate key: customer_name and customer_surname.
+Change the value in the key dropdown to the new alternate key name.
+The tool removes the customer_id column from the child table and adds there both the columns defined in the alternate key: customer_name and customer_surname.

 Cardinality settings affect the display of relations in your diagram.
 Select a relation and change values in section Cardinality.